AngleProtocol/angle-docs/concepts/oracles.md

 Given that Angle lets people swap their collateral against stablecoins with no slippage, and given on-chain oracle latency \(especially Chainlink\), there can be a front-running risk.

-If, at a point in time, the on-chain price for wETH is 1000 USD, but the real market price \(which is the future on-chain price\) is 1100 USD, then people have incentives to use USD stablecoins to get wETH at the price of 1 wETH for 1000 USD stablecoins on-chain, and then wait for the on-chain oracle price to be updated to sell instantly the wETH at a higher price.
+If, at a point in time, the on-chain price for wETH is 1000€, but the real market price \(which is the future on-chain price\) is 1100€, then people have incentives to use EUR stablecoins to get wETH at the price of 1 wETH for 1000 EUR stablecoins on-chain, and then wait for the on-chain oracle price to be updated to sell instantly the wETH at a higher price.
 By doing so, the person takes advantage of the discrepancy in price and frontruns the protocol, draining some of the collateral of the protocol and making risk-free profit.

 This oracle latency is the cause of front-running risk Angle is subject to.
 Using a combination of Uniswap V3 time-weighted average price and Chainlink, along with transaction fees allows to mitigate this risk.